How to Make a Will in Iowa

 Do I Need to Have My Will Notarized?

-To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
-Iowa Code § 633.279.
+To make your will self-proving, you and your witnesses must use a notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
+You may use a remote notary who is able to hear and see you in real time through audio-video technology.
+(Iowa Code §§ 9B.14A; 633.279 (2025).)

 Yes.
 In Iowa, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.